 What is backlash in a gearbox?

 Backlash is the angular play between the input and output shaft when the direction of rotation reverses.
 It is measured in arcminutes, where 1 arcminute equals 1/60th of a degree.
-Lower backlash ratings improve positioning repeatability in precision automation applications.

 What gear ratio is best for servo motors?

 The best gear ratio for a servo motor equals the motor’s rated speed divided by the required output speed.
 Ratios between 5:1 and 20:1 cover most industrial automation applications.
-The optimal ratio also depends on inertia matching requirements and the torque multiplication needed for the driven load.

 What is the difference between a planetary and helical gearbox?

 A standard planetary gearbox uses straight-cut spur gears, while a helical planetary gearbox uses angled helical teeth.
-Helical designs operate more quietly, distribute load more evenly across gear teeth, and typically achieve slightly higher efficiency, making them preferred for demanding or noise-sensitive automation applications.
+Helical designs operate more quietly, distribute load more evenly across gear teeth, and typically achieve slightly higher efficiency.

 How do I know if my gearbox is compatible with my servo motor?